wkorando/developer/java-amber/lab-0-introduction.md

 The goal of this workshop is to introduce you to the new language features that Project Amber introduced and is previewing.

-Estimated Workshop Time: ~TODO minutes
+Estimated Workshop Time: ~90 minutes

 ### Objectives